SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 (
   (
     (
-      ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe") NEAR/5
+      ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")
+      NEAR/5
           ("management" OR "life cycle" OR ("life" NEAR/3 "cycle$") OR "cradle to cradle" OR "cradle-to-cradle" OR "end of life"
-          OR "disposal" OR "transport*" OR "process*" OR "storage" OR "storing" OR "stored" OR "use" OR "use$" OR "using" OR "utilie$" OR "production"
+          OR "disposal" OR "transport*" OR "process*" OR "storage" OR "storing" OR "stored" OR "use$" OR "using" OR "utilisa*" OR "utiliza*" OR "production"
           )
     )
     NEAR/5